If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 And gradually start to engage people through your social media posts.

-Do not pitch your private coaching services nor offer group coaching at this stage; just look to help people and offer value, expert advice, and some life coaching.
+Do not pitch your private or group coaching services at this stage; just look to help people and offer value, expert advice, and, if appropriate, some coaching.

 4. Choose an ESP (email service provider)

-You’re going to need a platform for delivering your online coaching business emails.
+You will need a platform to deliver your online coaching business emails.

 Don’t consider using Outlook or Gmail as you implement your business plan because you’ll get hit for spamming people.
 Get a professional account.

-I have previously used Constant Contact and Aweber and both were okay, just not as good
+I have previously used ActiveCampaign and Aweber and both were okay, just not as user-friendly, and ActiveCampaign especially, was a lot more expensive.

-If you’re to going to build your coaching practice successfully then your newsletter is going to be critical, so take it seriously.
+If you’re going to build your coaching practice successfully, then your newsletter is going to be critical, so take it seriously.

 5. Develop your lead magnet and write content

-Your lead magnet is going to be imperative as you strive to start a coaching business.
+Your lead magnet will be imperative as you strive to start a coaching business.

 Also known as a bribe, or freebie, it’s the gift that you kindly give to every soul good enough to give you their email address.

-It was easy getting people to subscribe to your newsletter list back in the early 2000s.
+Getting people to subscribe to your newsletter list in the early 2000s was easy.

 Here’s how you did it.